 DSIP is a ten-week program which begins in late May through early August.

 To apply, visit the Diversity Summer Internship Program online application page.
 You must apply online between November 1, 2014 and February 1, 2015.

 Undergraduate students enrolled in a degree-seeking program within a U.S. college or university are eligible to apply.
 Applicants should have completed two years of study prior to beginning the program.
 Preference is given to students who have one or two years of undergraduate study remaining and seniors who have applied to a graduate program in the Bloomberg School of Public Health.
 Students from underrepresented minority groups and those from economically disadvantaged backgrounds who are interested in careers in public health, science, and medicine are encouraged to apply.

 Are Graduate Students Eligible?

-The program is only open to undergraduate students with one or two years remaining in their or recent graduates who have not yet been accepted or enrolled in a graduate program.
+The program is only open to currently enrolled undergraduate students with one or two years remaining in their program or recent graduates (those who have completed a bachelors degree within the last two years) who have not yet been accepted or enrolled in a graduate program.

 How Do I Apply For Funding Through The Leadership Alliance?

 The Leadership Alliance Summer Research Early Identification Program SR-EIP, offers undergraduates, interested in pursuing a PhD or MD-PhD, the opportunity to work for eight to ten weeks under the guidance of a faculty or research mentor at a participating Alliance institution.
 Learn more on the Leadership Alliance page.